Congressional Democrats aim to reinstate rules on methane gas emissions from oil and gas works

 Congressional Democrats want to take advantage of the Congressional Review Act, which allows Congress to overturn what it sees as objectionable rules completed in the waning days of the outgoing administration without having to go through a cumbersome rulemaking process.

-This would be the first time Congress has turned to the Congressional Review Act to undo a rule under a Democratic president.
+If successful, this would be the first time Congress has turned to the Congressional Review Act to undo a rule under a Democratic president.
 The Trump administration used the 1996 law, the brainchild of former GOP House speaker Newt Gingrich, to reverse more than a dozen rules issued by the Obama administration on a wide variety of issues, including water pollution, worker safety and online privacy.
+Senate Democrats will also try to use the law to strike down an Equal Employment Opportunity Commission rule under Trump they argue gives employers an unfair advantage when settling discrimination claims.

-The effort is a part of a broader, government-wide plan forming under President Biden to tackle global warming and meet his goal of eliminating the country’s contributions to climate change by the middle of the century.
+The effort on methane is a part of a broader, government-wide plan forming under President Biden to tackle global warming and meet his goal of eliminating the country’s contributions to climate change by the middle of the century.

 The United States is planning to unveil next month a new target for cutting climate-warming emissions and prod other nations to do the same under the Paris climate accord, which is designed to keep the Earth from warming by an average of more than 1.5 degrees Celsius.
 The planet is already 1 degree Celsius warmer than preindustrial levels, and a Washington Post analysis found roughly one-tenth of the globe has already warmed by more than 2 degrees Celsius.

-“When it comes to steps we can take to address climate change, limiting methane emissions is the low-hanging fruit,” said Sen. Sen. Angus King (I-Maine), who is introducing the resolution with Sen. Martin Heinrich (D-N.M.) in the Senate.
+“When it comes to steps we can take to address climate change, limiting methane emissions is the low-hanging fruit,” said Sen. Sen. Angus King (I-Maine), who is introducing the resolution with Sens.
+Martin Heinrich (D-N.M.) and Edward J. Markey (D-Mass.) in the Senate.

 But the effort to compel the oil and gas industry to curb methane emissions comes at a time when the industry is already feeling squeezed by the Biden administration’s efforts to pause the sale of drilling rights and halt the construction of the Keystone XL pipeline.